Introduction

 This is a follow-on article to my previous article examining whether the historical Yeshua existed.

 Absence of evidence is not evidence of absence.
-There are many thousands of people in history whose existence is only known from a single source – even real historical rulers can leave extremely minimal evidence (pharaohs, kings, emperors etc).
-If that one source had not survived, we would never have known even about them.
+There are many thousands of people in history whose existence is only known from a single attested source – even real historical rulers can leave extremely minimal evidence (e.g. early pharaohs, ancient kings, emperors, governors and so on).
+If those single sources had not survived to the present day, we would never have known even about them.
 The vast majority of humanity throughout history has no recorded mention of their names, let alone any biographical details about them.
-We have names of Galilean villages mentioned only in Josephus, just once, and therefore presumably they must have had inhabitants, but there is no surviving written record of any of their inhabitants.
+We have names of Galilean villages mentioned only in Josephus, just once, and therefore presumably they must have had inhabitants, but there is no surviving written record of any of their citizens – we will never know their names, their thoughts, or their lives.
 Absence of evidence is therefore not evidence of absence, especially when it comes to individuals.

-In order to approach this issue realistically, one has to accept that the scale of Yeshua’s ministry was not as grand or spectacular, as miracle-strewn, as widely public, or as geographically wide-ranging during his ministry as the gospels portray; his ministry was likely limited to the Jewish areas of the Galilee and Judea.
-If he did not promote himself as the messiah, that would be a further reason for absence of evidence of his existence – he was an unimportant person to all the important people of the time who mattered.
-After all, there was only a window of just three years for him to be noticed; in the greater scheme of time, that’s not much time at all to leave a historical record.
+We also need to accept that, in order to approach this issue realistically, one has to abandon all pride, and accept that the scale of Yeshua’s ministry was not as grand or spectacular, or as miracle-strewn, as tumultuous, as high-profile, or as geographically wide-ranging during his ministry as the gospels portray; his ministry was likely limited to the rural Jewish areas of the Galilee and Judaea.
+If he did not promote himself as the messiah either, that would be a further reason for absence of evidence of his existence – he was an unimportant person to all the important people of the time who mattered.
+After all, there was only a window of just three years for him to be noticed; in the greater scheme of time, that’s not much at all to leave a historical record.
+His goal was to save as many Jewish people as possible in the coming tribulation, not to proclaim divinity or kingship.

-There is no documented evidence of the vast majority of people who lived in his time, and yet no one would think of denying they existed.
-If Yeshua deliberately avoided large cities in the Galilee (e.g. he never went to Sepphoris, the capital of the Galilee), he would not be mentioned by the authorities there.
-In the gospel of Mark, he seems to deliberately not want people to know about him.
+The bottom line is that there is no documented evidence of the vast majority of people who lived in his time, and yet no one would ever think of denying they existed.
+If Yeshua deliberately avoided large cities in the Galilee, he would never be mentioned by the authorities in those places.
+For example, he is not recorded as having been to Tiberias on the shores of the Sea of Galilee, or to Sepphoris, the capital of the Galilee, nor to any of the cities along the coast of Judaea.
+Furthermore, in the gospel of Mark, he seems to deliberately not want people to know about him.
 If Yeshua’s tactic was to deliberately not be noticed, then he succeeded.
-To me, it suggests that he considered his message to be far more important than he was.
+To me, it suggests that he considered his message and mission to be far more important than he himself was.

-If Yeshua genuinely existed as a first-century Jewish teacher in Roman Judaea, the absence of contemporary surviving written references (i.e., during his lifetime) is not, in itself, historically anomalous or unusual.
-Several factors could logically account for it.
+If Yeshua genuinely existed as a first-century Jewish teacher and prophet in Roman Judaea, the absence of contemporary surviving written references (i.e. during his lifetime) is not, in itself, historically anomalous or unusual.
+A number of factors could logically account for it.

 I. The Plausibly Limited Scale of the Historical Figure